pandas-dev/pandas/doc/source/getting_started/intro_tutorials/04_plotting.rst

     <div class="d-flex flex-row gs-torefguide">
         <span class="badge badge-info">To user guide</span>

-Further details about indexing is provided in :ref:`visualization`.
+A full overview of plotting in pandas is provided in the :ref:`visualization pages <visualization>`.

 .. raw:: html